 These are the sacrifices most pleasing to God: mercy, humility, praise, peace, charity.
 Such as these, then, let us bring and, free from fear, we shall await the coming of the judge who will judge the world in equity and the peoples in his truth.

 An excerpt from St. Augustine’s discourse on Ps.
-95 (14 & 15: CCL 39, 1351-1353), on the Last Judgment in Matthew 25, the second coming of our Lord and Savior Jesus Christ and the importance of preparing for it through works of mercy.
-This selection is used in the Roman Office of Readings for the 33rd Sunday in Ordinary Time.
+95 (14 & 15: CCL 39, 1351-1353 – note this is Psalm 96 according most Bibles today), on the Last Judgment in Matthew 25, the second coming of our Lord and Savior Jesus Christ and the importance of preparing for it through works of mercy.
+This selection on the second coming and Last Judgment is used in the Roman Office of Readings for the 33rd Sunday in Ordinary Time.